brookshelley/brookshelley/content/moviearchive.md

 **Dune**

-YESSSSSSS THE SOUND, the beauty of every shot!
-It was so good it made me like tommy chalet better.
+YESSSSSSSTHE SOUND, the beauty of every shot!It was so good it made me like tommy chalet better.

 **They Live**